Optional Practical Training for F1 Students

 - Be in legal F-1 immigration status

-- Be a full-time student for at least one academic year prior to applying for OPT and must attend the mandatory OPT session hosted by the International Programs Office
+- Be a full-time student for at least one academic year before applying for OPT and must attend the mandatory OPT session hosted by the International Programs Office

 - Have UHV-approved health insurance